hats-finance/hats-contracts/docs/roles.md

 - `setWithdrawalFee` - set the fee for withdrawals from the vault

 ## `HATVault.owner`

-The `owner` of a HATVault created by the registry is the same registry owner.

-- can call `transferOwnership` and `renounceOwnership` of `HATVaults`
-- can call `createVault` to create a new vault
-- can call `setVaultDescription` to change the vault's description hash
-- can call `setDepositPause` to pause and unpause deposits to the vault
-- can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee
-- can call `setWithdrawRequestParams` set time limits for withdrawal requests
-- can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
-Must be less than 6 hours
-- can call `setBountySplit` set how the bounty is split betwen security researcher and committee
-- can call `setVestingParams` set vesting parameters for bounty paid
-- can call `setBountyLevelsDelay` set how long a committee needs to wait bf changing the bounty levels
-- setMaxBountyDelay - Set the timelock delay for setting the max bounty
-- can call `setCommittee` but only if the committee has not checked in yet
-- can call `setPendingMaxBounty` - set a pending request for the maximum percentage of the vault that can be paid out as a bounty
-- can call `setMaxBounty` - set the vault's maximum bounty percentage to the already pending percentage.
-- can call `setRewardController`  and set the reward controller

 The `owner` of a HATVault.
 See [parameters](./parameters.md) for more info.